Exposing Streams

 For Iroh

-To get the iroh connection ticket, use the .head
+To get the iroh connection ticket, use the .last command:

 TCP Connections